Community Association Manager Jobs in USA with Visa Sponsorship

 Does community association management qualify for H-1B sponsorship?

 Yes, when the role requires a bachelor's degree in business administration, property management, or related field.
-The position must involve complex regulatory compliance, financial oversight, and specialized knowledge of association law that demonstrates specialty occupation requirements under H-1B standards.
+The position must involve complex regulatory compliance, financial oversight, and specialized knowledge of association law that demonstrates specialty occupation requirements under H-1B visa standards.

 How to find Community Association Manager jobs with visa sponsorship?